getodk/briefcase/README.md

 ## Contributing code
 Any and all contributions to the project are welcome.
 ODK Briefcase is used across the world primarily by organizations with a social purpose so you can have real impact!

+If you're ready to contribute code, see [the contribution guide](CONTRIBUTING.md).

 ## Downloading builds
 Current and previous production builds can be found on the [ODK website](https://opendatakit.org/downloads/download-info/odk-briefcase/).